 CPD has already moved forward with revamping its training curriculum and is developing a broader set of training courses that address all aspects of duties performed by officers and their supervisors, much of which will be taught and practiced at these new facilities.
 Last year, CPD began the phased roll-out of new in-service training for the first time in the Department’s history, which will include a required 40-hours of mandatory training for every police officer by 2021.

-The AECOM team includes 14 sub-consultants, including nine registered as MBEs and three registered as a WBEs.
-The team also includes police and fire subject matter experts to provide advice on the tactical design and interior architecture.
-Community outreach, workforce development and diversity will be key pillars throughout the design and construction process.
+The AECOM team includes 14 sub-consultants, including nine registered as MBEs and three registered as WBEs.
+The team also includes police and fire subject matter experts to provide advice on tactical design and interior architecture.
+Community outreach, workforce development, and diversity will be key pillars throughout the design and construction process.

 Education & Research